grafana/grafana-plugin-examples/examples/datasource-streaming-backend-websocket/README.md

 npm run build
   ```

-and run the Grafana and the example websocket server with Docker compose:
+2. Run the Grafana and the example WebSocket server with Docker compose:

 ```sh
 cd streaming-backend-websocket-plugin